Charles Guthrie, Baron Guthrie of Craigiebank: Post-career activities

-After retiring from the British Army, he was created a life peer as Baron Guthrie of Craigiebank, of Craigiebank in the City of Dundee, in June 2001.
+After retiring from the British Army, he was created a life peer as Baron Guthrie of Craigiebank, of Craigiebank in the Dundee City council area, in June 2001.
 Lord Guthrie sat as a crossbencher in the House of Lords.
 He was one of several retired Chiefs of Defence Staff who spoke out in the House of Lords about the risk to servicemen facing liability for their actions before the International Criminal Court, particularly with respect to the invasion of Iraq.
 George Monbiot criticised Guthrie for an alleged lack of understanding of international law.
 Monbiot based his argument on Guthrie's September 2002 statement for an invasion of Iraq and subsequent comments, in which he appeared to support launching "surprise wars", something forbidden by the United Nations Charter.
 Guthrie disagreed publicly with Prime Minister Gordon Brown in 2008 over military funding.

 In 2007 Guthrie co-authored a book on ethics in modern warfare with Sir Michael Quinlan, formerly Permanent Secretary of the Ministry of Defence.

 Guthrie was promoted to the honorary rank of field marshal in June 2012.

-Guthrie has served as a non-executive director of Gulf Keystone Petroleum, Rivada Networks, Ashley Gardens Block 2 Ltd, Colt Defense LLC and Sciens Capital; he has served as a director of N M Rothschild & Sons, Gulf Keystone, and Petropavlovsk PLC; he has served as a non-executive chairman of Siboney Ltd.; he has been a shareholder of Palantir Technologies and the global strategic intelligence firm Arcanum, which is a subsidiary of Magellen Investment Holdings.
-He is also a member of the Top Level Group of UK Parliamentarians for Multilateral Nuclear Disarmament and Non-proliferation, established in October 2009.
-He is president of several charities, including Action Medical Research, the Army Benevolent Fund, Soldier On!, and the Progressive Supranuclear Palsy Association.
+Guthrie served as a non-executive director of Gulf Keystone Petroleum, Rivada Networks, Ashley Gardens Block 2 Ltd, Colt Defense LLC and Sciens Capital; he served as a director of N M Rothschild & Sons, Gulf Keystone, and Petropavlovsk PLC; he served as a non-executive chairman of Siboney Ltd.; he was a shareholder of Palantir Technologies and the global strategic intelligence firm Arcanum, which is a subsidiary of Magellen Investment Holdings.
+He was also a member of the Top Level Group of UK Parliamentarians for Multilateral Nuclear Disarmament and Non-proliferation, established in October 2009.
+He was president of several charities, including Action Medical Research, the Army Benevolent Fund, Soldier On!, and the Progressive Supranuclear Palsy Association.
 Until 2019, he was also the president of London Youth (Federation of London Youth Clubs).
-He is a Deputy Lieutenant for Dorset.
+He was a Deputy Lieutenant for Dorset.